×

 As a foreigner living in Missouri, will I have access to public healthcare?
 What is it like?

 "Yes, as a foreigner living in Missouri, you will have access to public healthcare.
 Missouri offers a variety of public health care options, including Medicaid, Medicare, and the Children's Health Insurance Program (CHIP).
 These programs provide access to health care services such as doctor visits, hospital stays, prescription drugs, and preventive care.
 Additionally, Missouri has a number of community health centers that provide free or low-cost health care services to those who qualify.
-The quality of care varies depending on the provider, but overall, Missouri's public health care system is considered to be of good quality," mentioned one expat in Missouri.
+The quality of care varies depending on the provider, but overall, Missouri's public health care system is considered to be of good quality," remarked one expat living in Missouri.

 What have your experiences during the pandemic with the local healthcare system been like?